vegaprotocol/documentation/docs/releases/overview.md

 #### Breaking Changes

 #### Data node `init` requires the `ChainID` parameter
-To share data across the network all data nodes for a given network (chain) will be part of the same IPFS Swarm, the IPFS Swarm key is generated using the nodes chain id.
-Therefore when initialising the data node it is a requirement that the `ChainID` parameter is passed in the command.
+To share data across the network, all data nodes for a given network (chain) will be part of the same IPFS Swarm.
+The IPFS Swarm key is generated using the node's chain ID.
+Therefore, when initialising the data node, it is a requirement that the `ChainID` parameter is passed in the command.
 To find out more about the feature please read the [Decentralised History readme file](https://github.com/vegaprotocol/vega/tree/develop/datanode/dehistory).
 This work was done under the issue [6227 ↗](https://github.com/vegaprotocol/vega/issues/6227).

 #### Allow the user to specify a different passphrase when isolating a key
 To harden the security of Vega key management for node operators, a different passphrase can be used to protect an isolated wallet.
 This ensures that the risk of the "full" wallet's passphrase being exposed is minimised.
 Before this change, when isolating a wallet, its passphrase was inherited from the original wallet, and there was no option to choose a different one.
 This work was done under the issue [6477 ↗](https://github.com/vegaprotocol/vega/issues/6477).